Posted on

 In the Finger Lakes, we sow carrots every 3 weeks between late April and early August, which is when we sow them for winter storage.

 Carrots and beets are so rewarding, though certainly they are not the easiest vegetables to grow.
-Here are a few tips:
+Here are a few tips for carrots & beets:

 5. Cucumber & Zucchini